Elijah Molden

 Elijah Monroe Molden (born January 30, 1999) is an American professional football safety for the Los Angeles Chargers of the National Football League (NFL).
-In 2024, Molden played multiple defensive back positions at safety, cornerback, and as a nickelback for the Chargers.
+In 2024, Molden played safety, cornerback, and some snaps at nickelback for the Chargers.
 He played college football for the Washington Huskies and was selected by the Tennessee Titans in the third round of the 2021 NFL draft.

 Early life

 Molden attended West Linn High School in West Linn, Oregon.
 He played cornerback and running back in high school.
 In 2014, his sophomore year, West Linn went 8-3 and advanced to the state's 6A quarterfinals.
 He rushed for 784 yards on 110 carries, with nine rushing touchdowns and had 38 receptions for 542 yards and seven receiving touchdowns.

 As a junior in 2015, Molden helped lead West Linn to a 12–2 mark and a berth in the 6A state title game.
 He rushed for 1,071 yards on 106 carries, with seventeen rushing touchdowns and had 476 receiving yards on 28 receptions with six receiving touchdowns.
 Molden earned first-team All-Three Rivers League on both offense and defense.

 In his senior season, Molden helped lead the West Linn to a 14–0 record, including a 62–7 victory in the 6A state championship game.
 He rushed for 784 yards on 59 carries, with ten rushing touchdowns.
 He averaged 11.3 yards per rushing attempt.
 Receiving, Molden caught 19 passes for 249 and six receiving touchdowns.
 On defense, he recorded three interceptions.

 After his senior season, Molden was a nationally ranked recruit.
 ESPN listed him as the # 2 ranked prospect in Oregon, # 213 overall and 19th ranked cornerback in the country.
 Scout.com ranked Molden the No. 151 overall recruit and No. 17 cornerback in the country.
 247Sports.com listed him at No. 2 in Oregon and No. 23 in the nation at cornerback.